nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/SwateManual/swate_template-contribution.md

 </div>
 </div>

 ### Recommendations for template design

 - keep the template as concise as possible
 - finding suitable building blocks is not always straight-forward
 - 👀 If you miss a term or ontology, please follow the [DPBO contribution guide](https://github.com/nfdi4plants/nfdi4plants_ontology) to let us know
 - if you add a template to address a missing method, try to add building blocks that cover experimental procedures (as Parameters) and features of the sample (as Characteristics) that the experimenter would do when working on an experiment of that type
-- if you add a template with a specific endpoint repository (ER) in mind, you may want to add columns that match the required fields of this ER
+- if you add a template with a specific endpoint repository (ER) in mind, you may want to add building blocks that match the required fields of this ER

 ### Add Template Metadata